cooperhewitt/plumbing-palette-server/init.d/README.md

-# Running palette-server using gunicorn and init.d
+# Running palette-server using init.d

-**This is from an older release.
-The basics are correct, but the details still need updating.**
+## gunicorn

 _This assumes a Unix/Linux system.
 The following instructions do not apply for OS X or Windows._

 First create local copies of the sample config file (for gunicorn) and shell scripts (for init.d)

 	$> cd init.d
-	$> cp palette-server.cfg.example palette-server.cfg
+	$> cp gunicorn-palette-server.cfg.example gunicorn-palette-server.cfg
-	$> cp palette-server.sh.example palette-server.sh
+	$> cp gunicorn-palette-server.sh.example gunicorn-palette-server.sh

-## palette-server.cfg
+### gunicorn-palette-server.cfg

-You will need to update `palette-server.cfg` with the relevant paths and other configurations specific to your setup.
+You will need to update `gunicorn-palette-server.cfg` with the relevant paths and other configurations specific to your setup.
 This is what the sample config file looks like:

 	# http://gunicorn-docs.readthedocs.org/en/latest/configure.html#configuration-file